ks63154304/voice-control-trash-can/README.md

     ![image](https://user-images.githubusercontent.com/79617402/120102177-591b5100-c17c-11eb-9688-2aa85cea6041.png)
 ## Planned Speed
-We use imgs we've done in "Edge impulse" , after that we could get a feature after training.
-By using microphone on Himax WE-I Plus to collect data from enviroment, then we could get a response accuracy rate from machine.
+We've done training in the website "Edge Impulse", which give us a package of design, training data, and output features in C language
 * Process in Edge impulse(already done)
 ![image](https://user-images.githubusercontent.com/79617402/120102426-83b9d980-c17d-11eb-8eef-83dced374bbe.png)

+Now we could use imgs(features) we've got from "Edge impulse" , after that we could get a feature after training.
+By using microphone on Himax WE-I Plus to collect data from enviroment, then we could get a response accuracy rate from machine.

+## Difficulties and Innovation
+* Not able to enhance the accurancy while training multiple data
+* Not able to training voice and picture together (We're working on it!)
+* Too much problem we met while installing the enviroment